MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 ## Step 3: Run the Database Schema (VERY IMPORTANT)

-This script sets up all your tables and backend functions in the database, including the new robust notification system.
+This script sets up all your tables and backend functions in the database, including the new unified notification system.

 1. Go to Supabase Project -> **SQL Editor**.
 2. Click **"+ New query"**.
 3. Copy the ENTIRE content of the file at `src/lib/database_schema.ts`.
 4. Paste it into the editor and click **"RUN"**.

-This script will automatically enable the `http` extension required for the database to send notifications via the proxy.
+This script will automatically enable the `http` extension required for the database to send notifications via the proxy function.

 ---

-## Step 4: Configure Notification System in Admin Panel (CRITICAL)
+## Step 4: Configure Website-to-Bot-Proxy Connection

 The database needs to know how to contact its own `discord-proxy` function.
 You will set this from the website's admin panel.